 Distance-shrinking technology is far more important to small, peripheral communities than it is to urban settlements.
 Ensuring every community had access to modern standards of telecommunications was the issue for the HIDB’s largest single investment - to bring ISDN services to the region.
-Two decades later HIE’s largest ever investment has brought fibre broadband to the region on a scale that would not otherwise have happened.
+Two decades later HIE’s largest ever investment brought fibre broadband to the region on a scale that would not otherwise have happened.

 -